Sewage, strippers and Mariachis as Malcolm X's grandson lay dying

 "When you go to a bar like that, you expose yourself," said Alberto Gomez, a spokesman for the Mexico City police.

 Fights at Mexico City strip clubs are fairly frequent.
-Booze-fuelled patrons who buy drinks for the women working in the clubs can find themselves confronted with staggering bills they cannot pay.
+Booze-fueled patrons who buy drinks for the women working in the clubs can find themselves confronted with staggering bills they cannot pay.

 FAMILY AREA MEETS DARK UNDERBELLY